vegaprotocol/specs/protocol/0044-lp-mechanics.md

 ## Commit liquidity network transaction

-Any Vega participant can apply to market make on a market by submitting a transaction to the network which includes the following
+Any Vega participant can apply to become a liquidity provider (LP) on a market by submitting a transaction to the network which includes the following

 1. Market ID
 1. COMMITMENT AMOUNT: liquidity commitment amount (specified as a unitless number that represents the amount of settlement asset of the market)